mmiha01/notezor/README.md

 - We want to run project as simple as possible
 - We don't want to manually restart server every time we make change
-- In order to achieve that we'll create a "dev" script that will call nodemon and point nodemon to index.ts file which will.
+- In order to achieve that we'll create a "dev" script that will call nodemon and point nodemon to index.ts file.
 Since it is ".ts" file, nodemon is smart enough to detect that we have "ts-node" and will use that, allowing us to skip compiling step and run typescript file directly.
   This is how package.json scripts section looks like after we add that script: